Mystery object that washed up on the Australian coast may be space junk

 CANBERRA, Australia (AP) — Authorities were investigating on Tuesday whether a cylindrical object about the size of a small car that washed up on a remote Australian beach is space junk from a foreign rocket.

-Police had cordoned off the barnacle-encrusted object after it was discovered at Green Head about 250 kilometers (155 miles) north of the city of Perth late Sunday.
+Police had cordoned off the barnacle-encrusted object after it was discovered at Green Head about 155 miles north of the city of Perth late Sunday.

 The Australian Space Agency said it was liaising with other space agencies to identify the object, which appears to be partly made of a woven material.